hiveot/hub.capnp/docs/README-TD.md

 Where:

-* {name}: The name of the event.
+* {eventName}: The instance name of the event.
 Event names share the same namespace as property names.
-The names are standardized in the HiveOT vocabulary.
+By default this is the standardized event type name from the HiveOT vocabulary.
+In case of multiple instances of the same event type, like multiple switches, the instance nr is appended.
+For example "temperature-1" or "scene-3".
+* @type: event type name, like 'temperature' or 'scene'.
+Can be omitted if the event name is also the type.
 * data: Defines the data schema of event messages.
 The content follows the [dataSchema](https://www.w3.org/TR/wot-thing-description11/#dataschema) format, similar to properties.
-* dataResponse: Describes the data schema of a possible response to the event.
-EventResponses are currently not used in HiveOT.

-The [TD EventAffordance](https://www.w3.org/TR/wot-thing-description11/#eventaffordance) also describes optional subscription and cancellation attributes.
-These are not used in HiveOT as subscription is not handled by a Thing but by the Hub API/MQTT message bus.
+The [TD EventAffordance](https://www.w3.org/TR/wot-thing-description11/#eventaffordance) also describes optional event response, subscription and cancellation attributes.
+These are not used in HiveOT as subscription is not handled by a Thing but by the Hub message bus.

 ### The "properties" Event

 In HiveOT, changes to property values are sent using events.
 Rather than sending a separate event for each property, HiveOT defines a 'properties' event.
-This events contains a properties map with property name-value pairs.
+This event contains a properties map with property name-value pairs.
 The concern this tries to address is that this reduces the amount of events that need to be sent by small devices, reducing battery power and bandwidth.

-As the 'properties' event is part of the HiveOT standard does not have to be included in the ' events' section of the TDs (but is recommended).  (should this be part of a HiveOT @content? tbd)
+As the 'properties' event is part of the HiveOT standard, it does not have to be included in the 'events' section of the TDs (but is recommended).  (should this be part of a HiveOT @content? tbd)

+TD 'properties' event description:
 ```json
 {
   "events": {